 - Part 6: How does society need to be involved in creativity and innovation so that we are prepared after a recession? (video) Begins at 1:05

 “If you have not met Marci, you simply must do so!
-She offers up endless inspiration, infinite ideas, and perpetual encouragement.
+She offers up endless inspiration, infinite ideas, and endless encouragement.
 With Creativityland Inc’s proprietary Passport to innovation™ program – Marci’s vision for a long-term senior staff training program (that had never been done before) – our organization has experienced a cultural change with creativity and innovation success at its core.
 If you are open to uncovering and creating new behaviours and dimensions of performance, Marci has the tools, resources, and most incredible know-how on to make it happen for you.”
 Zoryana Loboyko, VP Client Service Director, PHD Canada

 “We very much appreciated having you at our 2009 May Conference.
 You made your presentation fun and enjoyable and your material was applicable and relevant to everyone there.
 The audience was richer for having listened to your presentation, and it showed as you scored a top rating from 95% of participants in the feedback.” – Conor Houlihan – International Customer Service Association -Toronto Chapter

 “Thank you for the great job kicking off our program in Chicago!
 Yours was one of the most creative sessions we’ve ever had, and you have such a wonderful way of engaging the audience.
 You got everyone energized and set the tone for the entire weekend.
 And hopefully, they all went back home with lots of new ideas, new enthusiasm, and new friends.
 You have a special gift – thanks for sharing it with us!” – Marcia B. VanderVoort, Vice President, State Legislative Leaders Foundation

 “You made creativity accessible – even for those who are uneasy expressing.
 I wish we had more time with you.” – Dana Francoz, Director of Sales, Publicitas Canada